Anyone visiting London for the first time and walking along the Thames Embankment may be surprised to come across an original Egyptian obelisk.

 And what happened to the Cleopatra?
 She was sent for scrap as her job was done!

-Not many people today realise what a terrible journey the 'needle' had, and all to commemorate the British defeat of Napoleon Bonaparte.
-One can't help thinking that surely some other triumphal symbol could have been placed by the Thames …something that was not so far away and difficult to bring.
+Not many people today realise what a terrible journey the 'needle' had, and all to commemorate British victories at the Battle of the Nile and the Battle of Alexandria...
+One can't help thinking that surely some other triumphal symbol could have been placed by the Thames… something that was not so far away and difficult to bring.
 But then again, nothing was too much for the Victorians!

 Location of Cleopatra's Needle